hditano/Todo-EF-API-UI/README.md

 ## Getting Started

-To run this application locally, you will need to have Node.js and .NET Core 3.1 installed on your machine.
+To run this application locally, you will need to have NET Core 3.1 installed on your machine.

 1. Clone the repository: